700m

 Bartholomew 1920’s Half-Inch: Y Drosgl

-Excerpt from the 1816 Ordnance Survey Draft Surveyors Map
+Extract from the 1816 Ordnance Survey Draft Surveyors Map |

-Hill list authors usually accept the name given the hill on the map of the day, without further enquiries being made.
+Hill list authors are prone to accept the name given the hill on the map of the day, without further enquiries being made.
 However, as with numerical data where there are now independent surveyors producing accurate heights for hills that are fed in to hill lists, there are also people undertaking extensive place-name research that produce more appropriate names for hills than those currently in use and these are also fed in to hill lists.
 This research is based on local enquiry and historical documentation, and as with accurate surveyed heights that improve data within listings, place-name research does likewise.

-This hill has subsequently been listed under the name of Trwsgl in Y Pellennig – The Remotest Hills of Wales (Europeaklist, Haroldstreet, v-g.me and Mapping Mountains 2015) with the following explanation appearing in the booklet version of the list:
+This hill has subsequently been listed under the name of Trwsgl in the Y Pellennig – The Remotest Hills of Wales (Europeaklist, Haroldstreet, v-g.me and Mapping Mountains 2015) with the following explanation appearing in the booklet version of the list:

 Names given for the hills in this list follow correct Welsh usage and are taken from a variety of sources, not just the paper and online mapping produced by the Ordnance Survey.
 OS maps of Wales are not always correct in the naming of a hill, or may give a spelling that does not conform to correct Welsh usage.
 Importantly, if no name has been discovered for a hill from any source, it is referred to as Pt. xxm (Pt. for ‘Point’ or ‘Pwynt’), using the generally accepted convention, rather than making up a bogus name for which there is no historical or local evidence of use.